-The WuXi Agreement is scheduled to expire upon completion of WuXi's services related to MuSK-CAART and CABA-201.
-In August 2023, we entered into new work orders under the WuXi Agreement for WuXi to serve as one of our cell processing manufacturing partners for the planned global clinical development of CABA-201 in multiple indications, including potential late-stage clinical trials and commercial readiness activities for CABA-201.
-Under the August 2023 work orders, WuXi will convert our non-dedicated suite to a dedicated suite for GMP manufacturing for our CABA-201 and MuSK-CAART programs, or the Dedicated Suite, for an initial term of 18 months with two 18 month extensions at our sole option on six months notice prior to the end of the term.
-We may terminate for convenience with six months prior written notice, however, we may not terminate the Dedicated Suite without terminating both the MuSK-CAART and CABA-201 GMP run work orders.
-In lieu of the existing 18 month termination right for convenience under the WuXi Agreement, WuXi may not terminate prior to February 2028.
-If WuXi were to fail to perform their obligations in accordance with the terms of the WuXi Agreement or terminate the WuXi Agreement, our clinical trials and commercial readiness may be adversely impacted which could in turn materially and adversely affect our business, results of operations and prospects.
+The Minaris Advanced Therapies Agreement is scheduled to expire upon completion of Minaris Advanced Therapies' services related to MuSK-CAART and rese-cel.
+In August 2023, as amended in August 2024, we entered into new work orders under the Minaris Advanced Therapies Agreement for Minaris Advanced Therapies to serve as one of our cell processing manufacturing partners for the planned global clinical development of rese-cel in multiple indications, including potential late-stage clinical trials and commercial readiness activities for rese-cel.
+Under the August 2023 work orders, Minaris Advanced Therapies will convert our non-dedicated suite to a dedicated suite for GMP manufacturing for our rese-cel and MuSK-CAART programs, or the Dedicated Suite, for an initial term of 18 months with two 18 month extensions at our sole option on six months notice prior to the end of the term.
+In August 2024, we notified Minaris Advanced Therapies that we would extend the initial term by 18 months through August 2026.
+We may terminate for convenience with six months prior written notice, however, we may not terminate the Dedicated Suite without terminating both the MuSK-CAART and rese-cel GMP run work orders.
+In lieu of the existing 18 month termination right for convenience under the Minaris Advanced Therapies Agreement, Minaris Advanced Therapies may not terminate prior to February 2028.
+If Minaris Advanced Therapies Agreement or terminate the Minaris Advanced Therapies Agreement or convenience under the Minaris Advanced Therapies Agreement or terminate the Minaris Advanced Therapies Agreement or convenience under the Minaris Advanced Therapies Agreement or convenience under the Minaris Advanced Therapies Agreement or terminate the Minaris Advanced Therapies Agreement or convenience under the Minaris Advanced Therapies Agreement or convenience under the Minaris Advanc